Discover the most beautiful arid scenery around Mt. Arckaringa

-Coober Pedy, Oodnadatta and Cadney Park offer fuel, food and accommodation.
+- Coober Pedy, Oodnadatta and Cadney Park offer fuel, food and accommodation.

-Camping in the Painted Desert is not allowed.
+- Camping in the Painted Desert is not allowed.
 Arckaringa Homestead offer basic cabin accommodation & camping facilities.

 Summer can be very hot, and January and February have the highest chance

 When a track is closed don't use it.
 Fines are heavy, and you can bring

-The Painted Desert
+The beauty of the Painted Desert

 The articles below help you to plan your journey